Discover more about this RSA programme which explores how we can create a future where people and planet flourish hand-in-hand.

-The RSA Bicentenary Medal was instituted in 1954 to commemorate the founding of the RSA over two hundred years earlier, and has been awarded annually to a variety of individuals for their outstanding contributions to the advancement of design in industry and society.
-In the RSA’s new account of design, that contribution is interpreted as the most effective use of design to increase the resourcefulness of people and communities.
+The RSA Bicentenary Medal was instituted in 1954 to commemorate the founding of the RSA over two hundred years earlier and has been awarded to a variety of individuals for their outstanding contributions to the advancement of design in industry and society.